Node.js on VIP

 start script in

-package.json, the assigned port can be accessed using
+package.json, access the assigned port using

 "start": "frontity serve --port $PORT"